jimkang/webimage/README.md

 - `makeBurstsIntoAnimatedGif: true`.
 This is currently slightly wonky, though; it produces gifs that are viewable in Firefox and Chrome, but Gimp says they're invalid.

+If you want to wait until an event on the page fires before taking the screenshot, provide the event name in the `waitForPageEvent` opt.

 ## A note on Chromium vs. Webkit

 This is far from scientific, but anecdotally, they seem about the same in terms of speed.
 Here's some measured test run times from a couple runs of `webimage-tests.js` on an Ubuntu laptop.